Naturality of ${\rm SL}_3$ quantum trace maps for surfaces: quantum trace maps

 Both the ${\rm SL}_3$-skein algebra and the ${\rm PGL}_3$ Fock-Goncharov algebra could be viewed as certain versions of the quantum algebras for the Poisson moduli space $\mathscr{X}_{{\rm PGL}_3,\frak{S}}$ or $\mathscr{P}_{{\rm PGL}_3,\frak{S}}$.
 The main object of study of the present paper, the {\em ${\rm SL}_3$ quantum trace map} \cite{Kim}, is a map that connects these two algebras.
 Its characteristic property is the compatibility under the cutting and gluing of the surfaces.
 We first recall the process of cutting.

 \begin{definition}[cutting process; see e.g. {\cite[Lem.5.6]{Kim}}] Let $\frak{S}$ be a generalized marked surface.
-Let $e$ be an ideal arc of $\frak{S}$ whose interior lies in the interior of $\frak{S}$.
+Let $e$ be an ideal arc of $\frak{S}$ whose interior lies in the interior of $\frak{S}$, such that $e$ is not isotopic to a boundary arc of $\frak{S}$ (Def.\ref{def:ideal_triangulation}).
 Denote by $\frak{S}_e$ the generalized marked surface obtained from $\frak{S}$ by cutting along $e$, which is uniquely determined up to isomorphism.
 Let $g_e : \frak{S}_e \to \frak{S}$ be the gluing map.

 \vs

 If $\Delta$ is an ideal triangulation of $\frak{S}$ containing $e$ as one of the members, then the cutting process yields an ideal triangulation $\Delta_e := g_e^{-1}(\Delta_e)$ of $\frak{S}_e$.

 \vs